 Sending out samples:

-- Lets them see how useful your product is
+- Lets them see how valuable your product is

 - Builds customer loyalty